1998 Nebraska gubernatorial election

 The 1998 Nebraska gubernatorial election was held on November 3, 1998.
 Term limits prevented incumbent Governor Ben Nelson, a Democrat, from seeking a third term in office.
 Republican nominee Mike Johanns, Mayor of Lincoln, defeated Democratic nominee, attorney Bill Hoppner.
 As of 2024, this was the last gubernatorial election in Nebraska in which the margin of victory was within single digits.
-Incidentally, Johanns would later serve in the United States Senate with Nelson from 2009 to 2013.
+Johanns later served Nebraska in the United States Senate with Nelson from 2009 to 2013.